What should I include when I apply?

 How long are the classes?

+All classes are approximately 1.5 hours long.
 All levels meet between 19-22 hours each week.
+The sessions are 8 weeks long.

 How large are the classes?